GrandEngineering/superepo/README.md

 # Supererpo
-A Blazingly fast monorepo/project tool, made for managing builds and runs.
-Giving your repo superpowers.
+A Blazingly fast tool made for managing builds and runs.
+Giving your repo superpowers with macros and more.

 ## Config
 Every Superepo monorepo or project must use the config which must be located at the root project dir.
 Here's a Example Config: